 Sometimes in the mundane of the day-to-day, it’s easy to forget that these very moments will add up to equal our children’s childhood.
 Parenting is no joke and the stakes are remarkably high.
-Abi and I talk about this a lot and that’s why we’ve set out to get all the help we can.
+We talk about this a lot and that’s why we’ve set out to get all the help we can.
 We strive to be conscious, kind, gentle, and respectful parents and want to do everything we can to ensure our children feel whole, confident, empowered, and healthy.
 It’s why we started The Simple Folk, and it’s why we’re devoted to creating a kindred community of like-minded parents.

 In fact, our view of parenthood has been revolutionized by a few particularly insightful books that highlight the pitfalls of many parenting norms and how we can turn the tide to have a happier household and raise a generation of creative, conscious, and thriving humans who can solve problems and make the world better for us all.